Okelm/okelm.github.io/content/blog/ramda/index.md

 // and so on
 ```

-One of a practical usage is to apply an argument which is the same for more than one function invocation.
+One of the practical usages of this operator is to apply an argument which is the same for more than one function invocation.
-So instead:
+So instead of:

 ```js
 const sum1 = sumUp(elements, "wooden")